SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 3. synapse in the **medial vestibular nuclei**
 4. medial vestibular nuclei sends **bilateral projections descending...**
 	1. this new tract is called the **medial vestibulospinal tract!**!!!
+	2. ==descend in folded ventral column of ventral horn, similar place as tectospinal tract.==
-	2. this coordinates head neck shoulder movement so it'll end at a cervical level!
+	3. this coordinates head neck shoulder movement so it'll end at a cervical level!
-	3. note about the vestibulospinal tract - extensors would predominate
+	4. note about the vestibulospinal tract - extensors would predominate
 5.  medial vestibular nuclei sends **bilateral projections ascending...
 	1. these fibers are **medial longitudinal fasciculus!!!
 MLF = ascending**
 		1. these are **just ventral + medial to the periaqueductal gray!!**
 		2. see this most clear in the isthmus
-	2. these will coordinate eye movements nystagmus
+	2. these will coordinate eye movements nystagmus ==**vestibular nuclei projects to cerebellum via inferior cerebellar peduncles**==

 ---
 cerebellum pathways summary slides - 3 main pathways; a lesion on the cerebellum itself would impact: the ipsilateral side